fstarnaud/ozp-documentation-wiki/Iteration-29.md

 * Begin list view for Listing Management (NC)
 * Create/Edit Page - Tab transitions #92
 * Continue Interactive Help
+* URL is in the Preview > Details view is truncated, leave full url and wrap to new line when too long #274 (IE Fix)
+* Global Toolbar - Disable Notifications when there are no notifications #282 (Style Fix)

 ### Backend (new)